A Survey on 3D Gaussian Splatting Applications: Segmentation, Editing, and Generation: Foundational Application Tasks

 Unlike object manipulation tasks, style transfer requires preserving the structural integrity of the object while transferring the stylistic features from a reference image to the target image.
 This process typically involves the separation and recombination of low-level features (such as color and texture) and high-level features (such as semantic content) of the image.

 $\bullet$ \textbf{Efforts toward Objective Function}.
 SGSST~\cite{galerne2024sgsst} designs a Simultaneously Optimized Scales loss, enabling style transfer across all scales for consistent multi-scale stylization.
 ReGS~\cite{Regs} improves stylization consistency via a Stylized Pseudo View Supervision loss for uniform appearance across views, and a Template Correspondence Matching loss to propagate style to occluded regions.
 WaSt-3D~\cite{kotovenko2024wast} performs style transfer directly on 3D Gaussians, using an entropy-regularized Wasserstein-2 distance to smoothly map the style scene distribution to the content scene via gradient flow, and decomposing stylization into smaller subproblems for efficiency.
 Multi-StyleGS~\cite{lin2025multi} introduces a style loss with bipartite matching between multiple style image regions and GS points to enable local style transfer.
+CLIPGaussian~\cite{howil2025clipgaussian} jointly leverages CLIP and VGG features to enable style transfer while preserving the original content.
+GT$^2$-GS~\cite{GT2-GS} models texture-level style via a geometry-aware transfer loss with cross-view priors for view-consistent stylization.
+ABC-GS~\cite{ABC-GS} aligns rendering and style features in feature space to better capture global style consistency.

 $\bullet$ \textbf{Efforts toward Integrating Diffusion Model}.
 InstantStyleGaussian~\cite{InstantStyleGaussian} accelerates style editing by using a diffusion model to generate target style images, incorporating them into the training set, and iteratively optimizing the Gaussian splatting scene.
 ArtNVG~\cite{ArtNVG} enhances control over content and style via the CSGO model and Tile ControlNet, and introduces an Attention-based Neighboring-View Alignment mechanism to maintain consistent colors and textures across neighboring views.
 Morpheus~\cite{wynn2025morpheus} employs an RGBD diffusion model with depth-guided cross-attention, feature injection, and a Warp ControlNet conditioned on composite frames to guide 3D stylization.
 FantasyStyle~\cite{yang2025fantasy} proposes Controllable Stylized Distillation, achieving 3D style transfer solely through diffusion model distillation.
+DiffStyle3D~\cite{yang2026diffstyle3d} performs style transfer by directly computing the distance to the style image within the self-attention feature space of the diffusion model.

 $\bullet$ \textbf{Efforts toward VGG Feature Optimization}.
 Saroha~\etal~\cite{saroha2024gaussiansplattingstyle} employ a pre-trained VGG model with AdaIN to transfer styles to specific views, training a 3D color module to predict new colors for each Gaussian.
 Similarly, StyleSplat~\cite{StyleSplat} refines style transfer by applying a nearest neighbor feature matching loss between VGG features of the rendered image and the reference style image, and uses a 2D mask for selective stylization of specified objects.
 In contrast, StyleGaussian~\cite{StyleGaussian} embeds 2D VGG scene features into transformed 3D Gaussian features, combines them with reference image features, and decodes them into stylized RGB images.
 SemanticSplatStylization~\cite{SemanticSplatStylization} integrates semantic understanding and uses VGG features to compute style loss, ensuring precise, context-aware stylization.